syncfusion-content/maui-docs/MAUI/Busy-Indicator/Getting-Started.md

 ### Adding the .NET MAUI Busy Indicator control

-Open the `MainPage.xaml` file, and define the `SfBusyIndicator` control with a standardized instance name as follows:
+Add the namespace as shown in the following code sample.

 {% tabs %}